-METALS-London copper rises ahead of expected Fed interest rate cut
+METALS-London copper steady ahead of expected Fed interest rate cut

 By Mai Nguyen

-SINGAPORE, July 31 (Reuters) - Copper prices in London rose on Wednesday ahead of an expected interest rate cut by the U.S. Federal Reserve, but were on track to fall this month amid slowing growth from top consumer China.
+SINGAPORE, July 31 (Reuters) - London copper was steady on Wednesday ahead of an expected interest rate cut by the U.S. Federal Reserve, but was on track to fall this month amid slowing growth from top consumer China.

 The Fed is expected to lower interest rates on Wednesday for the first time in over a decade, which should support commodities prices by boosting growth and weakening the U.S. dollar, making metals cheaper for buyers with other currencies.

-Three-month copper on the London Metal Exchange (LME) rose 0.2% to $5,958 a tonne by 0432 GMT, but is still heading for a monthly fall as the year-long U.S.-China trade war weighed on global growth and metal demand.
+Three-month copper on the London Metal Exchange (LME) was almost unchanged at $5,950 a tonne by 0705 GMT, but is still heading for a monthly fall as the year-long U.S.-China trade war weighed on global growth and metal demand.

+* TRADE TALKS: China’s foreign ministry said that the United States was to blame for flip-flopping in bilateral trade negotiations over the past year, after comments from U.S. President Donald Trump warning Beijing against stalling talks.

-* TRADE TALKS: U.S. President Donald Trump on Tuesday warned China against waiting out his first term to finalise any trade deal, saying if he wins re-election in the November 2020 U.S. presidential contest, the outcome will be worse for China.
+* TRUMP: Trump on Tuesday cautioned China against waiting out his first term to finalise any trade deal, saying if he wins re-election in the November 2020 U.S. presidential contest, the outcome will be worse for China.

 * CHINA ECONOMY: China will step up efforts to boost demand and support the economy, but will not use the property market as a form of short-term stimulus, a top decision-making body of the ruling Communist Party said on Tuesday.